-The churches of the West Wight meet together on this special day to provide a combined witness of faith and fellowship on this most holy of days.
+The churches of the West Wight meet together at Yarmouth or Freshwater on this special day to provide a combined witness of faith and fellowship on this most holy of days.

 CTWW – Sunday Evening ‘Reflections’

 Alternative informal worship, that is preceded by a welcoming cup of tea or coffee.
 Attracts people who do not normally attend formal evening worship and those who do not belong to a regular West Wight congregation at all.
-Usually held on the 1st Sunday of each month at 7.00pm for an 7.30pm start.
+Held on the 1st Sunday of each month at the Freshwater Methodist Church, Brookside Road, Freshwater at 7.00pm for an 7.30pm start.

 Week of Prayer for Christian Unity

 Unity between denominations with doctrinal differences needs to be worked at and cannot be taken for granted.
 Prayer forms the basis of enabling Christians to work as one.
 Normally held during January.

 A combined service with an opportunity to come together, to think and to pray for others.
 Not just what we can do for them but what they are able to offer us too.
 Normally held in March.